Insality/panthera/docs_editor/getting_started.md

 2. Right click on the property name in the Properties panel.
 3. Select "Discard Changes".

 > Note: You can use "Reset all" button in the Properties panel to reset all the properties to the initial state.
-If there are no changed properties., the node will be reset to the initial state.
+If there are no changed properties, the node will be reset to the initial state.

 ## Set Empty or Default Value